design-group/style-guide/README.md

 Each distinct view that can be accessed by a user should have its own folder.
 This folder should contain one view, named Overview, and another folder named Embedded Views.
 Any embedded views used by the Overview should be stored in this Embedded Views folder; in turn, these embedded views may be composed of their own embedded views, so the structure will repeat for as many folder levels deep as is necessary.

 ## View Structure
-The root container of a view should be a flex container rather than a coordinate container.
-This allows the view to be responsive to different screen sizes so that it may be designed for TVs, computer screens, mobile devices, and anything in between.
+The root container of a view should be one of the following:

+**Flex Container:** This should be the default for almost all views.
+Building a view inside of a flex container allows the view to be responsive to different screen sizes so that it may be designed for TVs, computer screens, mobile devices, and anything in between.

+**Breakpoint Container:** More situational than the flex container, this type should be used when you need to render the same view in a different way depending on the screen size.
+If you need to replace text with icons on a smaller screen, or add additional components on a larger screen, use this container.

+**Coordinate Container:** This should be the least commonly used container.
+It is appropriate when designing fixed-point P&ID style screens that are not intended to be viewed on various screen sizes.
+If the exact location and size of the components in the view is necessary to understand their meanings, this container may be used.

 When developing views, prioritize scalability and the ability to reuse the view elsewhere in the application.
 If the view will be embedded in another view, as much data as possible should be passed in as view parameters rather than being generated from within the view.